Thank you for choosing HSBC. Applying for a business account is simple and easy, please follow the below steps:

 Call our dedicated hotline 2748 8238

 Apart from the initial deposit of HKD10,000, you need to bring along all required documents to the account opening appointment.
 Documents required vary for different business types, for details please refer to our Account Opening Document Checklist.

 A Business Integrated Account is an account which combines savings, current and time deposits accounts in HK Dollar, Renminbi and a range of foreign currencies* under one single account number, enabling you to manage your day-to-day banking with ease.
 Investment account is also combined under our Business Integrated Account for you to manage your investment trading needs.

-HSBC Business Direct and BusinessVantage are the two different types of Business Integrated Accounts to suit your business needs.
+HSBC Sprint Account, HSBC Business Direct and BusinessVantage are the three different types of Business Integrated Accounts to suit your business needs.

 * Foreign currencies include: US Dollar (USD), Pound Sterling (GBP), Canadian Dollar (CAD), Australian Dollar (AUD), Japanese Yen (JPY), New Zealand Dollar (NZD), Euro (EUR), Singapore Dollar (SGD), Swiss Franc (CHF), Renminbi (RMB) and Thai Baht (THB)

 To compare the two Business Integrated Accounts, please click here.